Referencing Styles

 • Date

 Fields marked in blue are only included where the source contains that information.
+Most sources will either have an author or an editor.

 The Basic Footnote citation (for first citation)